barrelmaker97/dotfiles/nut/nut.md

   desc = "Main UPS"
 ```

-Within the bracket, set the UPS name (no space allowed) but keep the name "ups" for easier usage with Synology DSM.
+*Note: Keep the name "ups" for usage with Synology DSM.*

 Test the UPS driver by running: